-A total of 782 families were assisted with CDBG funding during the 2020 Program Year; 534 of those assisted identified as White.
-Approximately 23% identified themselves as Hispanic.
-Other ethnicities assisted include: 67 Black or African American, 13 Asian, 18 American Indian or American Native, 2 Native Hawaiian or Other Pacific Islander, and 148 Other, Multi-Racial.
+A total of 455 families were assisted with CDBG funding during the 2021 Program Year; 301 of those assisted identified as White.
+Approximately 41% identified themselves as Hispanic, some of which did not also identify as white (which accounts for the discrepancy between 455 total families assisted for the year, but only 443 when adding all the ethnicities and races together).
+Other ethnicities assisted include: 50 Black or African American, 22 American Indian or American Native, 13 American Indian/Native Alaskan and White, 14 Native Hawaiian or Other Pacific Islander, and 43 Other Multi-Racial.